ghi-electronics/BrainPad-Docs/go-beyond/system-setup.md

 }
 ```

-And here is equivalent code in Visual Basic:
+And here is the equivalent code in Visual Basic:
 ```
 Class Program
     Public Sub Main()